 Amazon's Electonics Trade-In service, a new addition to the giant online retailer, buys all kinds of used electronics at competitive prices.
 You can sell iPhones, iPods, iPads, and many other gadgets in exchange for an Amazon Gift Card.

 In Aug.
 2011, Apple threw its hat into the used iPad and iPhone resale business.
 Via a section of its online store, users can sell desktop and notebook computers, iPads and iPhones (but not, apparently, iPods) in exchange for an Apple Gift Card.
 Prices look to be competitive and free packaging and shipping are provided in the deal.
-Get quotes on your gadgets here.
+In Sept.
+2013, Apple expanded the iPhone program to include its retail stores, allowing customers to trade their old iPhone for a credit when upgrading.
+For the online version of the program, get quotes on your gadgets here.
+For the in-store version, just visit your local Apple Store.

 Another retail giant with a trade in program.
 Trade in your iPods or iPhones (and tons of other consumer electronics) for either a Best Buy gift card--for which you'll get a lot more money--or a check.
 One nice benefit of this program is that you don't have to mail your product; you can also bring it to your local Best Buy store.